 The octagon style of home is recognizable by its eight sided walls.
 Most octagon houses have porches, cupola and a flat roof.
 This is a very rare style of home and was only built from around 1850 to the 1870s with some built after.

 This style of homes gained popularity by the Orson S. Folwer book called The Octagon House: A Home for All.
 It wasn’t uncommon in the mid 1800s to see schools, churches, barns, and businesses with this unique octagon style being built.
-Prior to Folwer’s book Thomas Jefferson completed his summer house, Popular Forest in 1819 in the Octagon style.
+Before Folwer’s book Thomas Jefferson completed his summer house, Popular Forest in 1819 in the Octagon style.

 A few examples of Octagon homes exist in the United States today as highlighted below including the previously mentioned Popular Forest.
 Scroll on down to learn about FOUR different octagon style homes that you can visit in the United States.